BIT-DA/ROMA/README.md

 ## Training
 The following is the required structure of dataset.
-For the video mode, the input of a single data is the result of concatenating two adjacent frames; for the image mode, the input of a single data is a single image.
+For the video mode, the input of a single data is the result of concatenating **two adjacent frames**; for the image mode, the input of a single data is **a single image**.
 ```
 Video/Image mode:
   trainA: \Path\of\trainA